-Other specialty goods that you can buy in this market are traditional snacks such as fried tempe, fried oncom, and chips.
+Other specialty goods that you can buy in Pasar Baru Bandung are traditional snacks such as fried tempe, fried oncom, and chips.
 Oncom is a unique food you can only find in Sunda.
 It is made of peanuts fermented with fungi, while Tempe is made of soy bean fermented with yeast.
-You can find them in the front kiosks of Pasar Baru.
+You can find them on the side of Pasar Baru.

-So, do you think Pasar Baru Bandung or Cibadak street fits your shopping lifestyle?
-Come, lets jostled and shopping here :)
+So, do you think Pasar Baru Bandung fits your shopping lifestyle?
+Come, let's jostled and shopping here :)